Network scanner

 #CODE:print(unanswered.summary())

-UNANSWERD SAYS THAT: THIS IPS ARE NOT USED BY ANY CLINETS ON NETWORK/
+UNANSWERD SAYS THAT: THIS IPS ARE NOT USED BY ANY CLINETS ON NETWORK/THERE ARE CLINETS USING THEM#3 Parse the response

 #CODE: